mysql/mysql-utilities/doc/man/mysqlrplcheck.rst

 .. option:: --master-info-file=<file>

    The name of the master information file on the slave.default = 'master.info' read from the data directory.
-Note: this option requires that the utility run on the slave with appropriate file read access to the data directory.
+Note: This option requires that the utility run on the slave with appropriate file read access to the data directory.

 .. option:: --quiet, -q

    Turn off all messages for quiet execution.
-Note: errors and warnings are not suppressed.
+Note: Errors and warnings are not suppressed.

 .. option:: --show-slave-status, -s